Start your new home journey

 Park owners and manufacturers can usually customise homes to your liking, whether you prefer traditional, contemporary or deluxe park homes.

-At Tingdene, we offer a range of different park homes, from our traditional options, such as The Sonata and The Warkton to contemporary choices, like The Avanti or The Sofia.
+At Tingdene Residential Parks, we offer a range of different park homes, from our traditional options, such as The Sonata and The Warkton to contemporary choices, like The Avanti or The Sofia.
 There are a variety of options, depending on your budget, lifestyle and design preferences.

 However, you will need to insure your park home.
 That said, we can help you find specialists who can assist you.